 On the whole, she says they still tend to make their decisions based on what they want when they weigh factors like family, land type, natural strengths and lifestyle.
 However, the ability to conduct a Gross Margin Analysis means their decision is better informed and they have a clear idea of what sort of financial trade-offs they are making.

-Think a Young Farmer Business Bootcamp might be just what you need to get your own farm business management journey started?
-Contact Sarah Wallis (Young Farmer Project Coordinator) to register your interest at email@example.com or on 0419 571 208.
+Any further questions?
+Contact Sarah Wallis (Young Farmer Project Coordinator) at firstname.lastname@example.org or on 0419 571 208.

 Join us on Facebook to keep up to date with information about upcoming Bootcamps and other opportunities.